 Using "Ask" with ReviewTrackers gives you multiple options such as:

-- generating more 3rd party reviews on sites like Google, Facebook,
+- generating more 3rd Party reviews on sites like Google, Facebook and TripAdvisor

-- generating 1st party reviews for your own website or uses
+- generating 1st Party reviews for your own website or use

 Ask for Feedback

-- Prompts them to leave a public review on 1-3 external 3rd Party review sites of your choice.
+- DEFAULT: They’ll be prompted to leave a public review on 1-3 external 3rd Party review sites of your choice.

 Ask for Feedback if…